 Note: See links to additional information on the left.

-The State of Illinois' health insurance plan is available to both University of Illinois employees and their dependents who are eligible to receive benefits.
+The State of Illinois Employees Group Insurance Program (SEGIP) health insurance plan is available to both University of Illinois employees and their dependents who meet the State eligibility criteria.
 Proof of dependent eligibility is required, see Dependent Documentation Requirements and Deadlines.
-The health insurance is a State of Illinois benefit, which requires participation by all full-time employees.
+SEGIP health insurance is a State of Illinois benefit, which requires participation by all eligible full-time employees.
 Part-time employees may elect to waive health insurance coverage.
 Full-time employees may elect to opt out of the health, dental, and vision coverage with proof of enrollment in another comprehensive health plan.

 If an employee and the employee's spouse are both employees of the University or any other State of Illinois agency, each must be insured individually.
 Either or both spouse may elect health coverage for dependents; however, the same dependent cannot be enrolled under both spouses for the same type of health, dental or life coverage.